alexhdang/letterboxd-fans/README.md

 Congregates all this information into an unsorted CSV file.

 With the CSV file, I went into Excel and manually sorted the films by percent fans out of watched.
 That file can be viewed <a href = "https://docs.google.com/spreadsheets/d/1S3puCkyzj7PQp9E-Bo2J0EwYFqAe4OU0B-bdNMujdhA/edit?usp=sharing">here</a>.

+I used Selenium and PhantomJS to scrape the JavaScript-heavy pages of Letterboxd.